 United States of America

 As we phase back into some sort of normalcy following the COVID shutdowns, international travel may still be questionable for some time.
 I encourage you to use this time to explore the wonderful opportunities at home for residents of the United States!
-Believe me when I say that America has some of the top museums in the world!
+Believe me when I say that America has some of the top museums and places to visit in the world!
 Below are some of those that I can personally recommend.
 Bon Voyage!

 9/11 – New York City Remembered